emscripten-core/emscripten/site/source/docs/api_reference/fiber.h.rst

   :param void* entry_func_arg: Opaque pointer passed to `entry_func`.
   :param void* c_stack: Pointer to memory region to use for the C stack.
 Must be at least 16-byte aligned.
 This points to the lower bound of the stack, regardless of growth direction.
   :param size_t c_stack_size: Size of the C stack memory region, in bytes.
   :param void* asyncify_stack: Pointer to memory region to use for the Asyncify stack.
 No special alignment requirements.
+Under JSPI, this parameter may be `NULL`.
   :param size_t asyncify_stack_size: Size of the Asyncify stack memory region, in bytes.
+Under JSPI, this parameter may be `0`.

   .. note:: If `entry_func` returns, the entire program will end, as if `main` had returned.
 To avoid this, you can use :c:func:`emscripten_fiber_swap` to jump to another fiber.